saezlab/liana/README.md

 ## Tutorial
 See a [tutorial](https://saezlab.github.io/liana/articles/liana_tutorial.html) how to use LIANA to run all methods and resource from above!
+The tutorial with the test data takes minutes to complete!

 ### Citing `LIANA`: